Freelance writer Jane Edwards casts her eyes over accessibility in Belgian hotels and other accommodation in Belgium.

 Taking accessibility to the next level

 In order to improve hotel accessibility, all hotels that claim to be accessibility-friendly firstly need to meet the basic criteria.
 Beyond that, facilities such as track hoists, accessible high-low beds, raised toilets, mid-height light switches, ground level accessible washrooms and automated or lever-controlled doors should be fitted.

-Some hotels in Belgium are already going the extra mile, such as the B&B Altijd Genieten, located a few kilometres from Damme, which has recently been renovated to include ceiling track hoists from the bed to the bathroom.
+Some hotels in Belgium are already going the extra mile.
+One example is the B&B Altijd Genieten, located a few kilometres from Damme.
+It has recently been renovated to include ceiling track hoists from the bed to the bathroom.
 Each of the two rooms fitted with a hoist also have accessible-high-low beds.

-The travel agency, Limitless Travel, which specializes in organizing accessibility-friendly holidays has created a fully disability-friendly holiday itinerary for their Belgium tour, so that travelers can be fully clued up on accessibility friendly locations, sites and venues across Belgium – which is a great way to improve the customer experience.
+The travel agency, Limitless Travel specializes in organizing accessibility-friendly holidays.
+It has created a fully disability-friendly holiday itinerary for their Belgium tour.
+Travelers can now be fully clued up on accessibility friendly locations, sites and venues across Belgium.
+This is a great way to improve the customer experience.

-Given Belgium’s current track record at providing accessibility-friendly hotels and tourism, along with the country’s reputation as an innovation hot spot, there is no doubt that Belgium will continue to strive to improve hotel accessibility into the future.
+Given Belgium’s current track record for good accessibility in Belgian hotels and tourism in general, along with the country’s reputation as an innovation hot spot, there is no doubt that Belgium will continue to strive to improve hotel accessibility into the future.